 What are the benefits of Client Hints?

-An advantage of capturing and sharing Client Hint information is to be prepared and understand if there is any impact on your systems and processes.
+An advantage of capturing and sharing Client Hint information is to be prepared and understand if there is any impact to your systems and processes.
 This will help with the currently planned transition by Google, but also should the full UA string become further restricted.

 Who will be impacted by this change?